kyxap1/starred/README.md

 - [deoplete.nvim](https://github.com/Shougo/deoplete.nvim) - :stars: Dark powered asynchronous completion framework for neovim/Vim8
 - [promgen](https://github.com/line/promgen) - Promgen is a configuration file generator for Prometheus
 - [pysc2](https://github.com/deepmind/pysc2) - StarCraft II Learning Environment
+- [ec2-spot-labs](https://github.com/awslabs/ec2-spot-labs) - Collection of tools and code examples to demonstrate best practices in using Amazon EC2 Spot Instances.
 - [ebs-snapshot-scheduler](https://github.com/amazon-archives/ebs-snapshot-scheduler) - A solution to automatically take a snapshot of all the EBS volumes of a tagged instance on a schedule in any region
 - [aws-s3snapshot](https://github.com/awslabs/aws-s3snapshot) - S3 Snapshot script to run from command-line or scheduled in Lambda.
 - [ec2-scheduler](https://github.com/awslabs/ec2-scheduler) - The EC2 Scheduler uses a recurring Lambda function to automatically start and stop EC2 instances based on either default schedule or custom schedule defined per EC2 instance.